bitfalls/bitfalls_content/authors/bruno-skvorc/state-channel/en_US/final.md

 A payment channel works like this: two parties deposit a stake into a multi-signature wallet, and then exchange messages about the state of that wallet until they're ready to close the wallet and each withdraw their share.
 So Alice and Bob may start out with A:1eth / B:0eth, and end with A:0.3eth / B:0.7eth.
 Between those two states (the opening and closing state), there may have been a thousand transactions - but all of them were free and instant because they were only communicated between the two parties.
 Once Alice and Bob are ready to broadcast their wallet states to the world, they send a transaction to the blockchain which contains the closing state, and to the outside world it looks like Alice just straight up sent Bob 0.7 eth.
 This is a payment channel because it channels payments, and we explained it with an illustrated example [here](https://bitfalls.com/2018/04/15/lightning-network-work/) - highly recommended you read this.

-The most notable examples of payment channels are Bitcoin's Lightning Network (which [cannot work](https://www.youtube.com/watch?v=yGrUOLsC9cw) and is already [driving users away](https://twitter.com/abrkn/status/1078193601190989829)) and Ethereum's Raiden Network which is just Eth's version of Lightning (Raiden is the god of thunder and lightning in Mortal Kombat) and, in my opinion, just as questionably useful.
+The most notable examples of payment channels are Bitcoin's Lightning Network (which [cannot work](https://www.youtube.com/watch?v=yGrUOLsC9cw) and is already [driving users away](https://twitter.com/abrkn/status/1078193601190989829)) and Ethereum's Raiden Network which is just Eth's version of Lightning (Raiden is the god of lightning in Mortal Kombat).

 Personally, I'm a much bigger fan of state channels.